vacp2p/rfc/content/docs/rfcs/17/README.md

 The peer then validates the `RateLimitProof`  as explained next.

 **Epoch Validation**
-If the `epoch` attached to the message has a more than a threshold difference with the routing peer's current `epoch` then the message is discarded and considered invalid.
+If the `epoch` attached to the message has more than a threshold difference with the routing peer's current `epoch` then the message is discarded and considered invalid.
 This is to prevent a newly registered peer spamming the system by messaging for all the past epochs.

 **Proof Verification**